jaureguio/coursesPlayground/python/intermediate_python/intermediate_notes.md

 #### __str__ & __repr__

-Python comes with two methods that allow us to get the string (`str(obj)`) representation of an object and the instruction needed to tell Python to create an instance from a given object/class (`repr(obj/cls)`)
+Python comes with two "magic" methods that allow us to get the string (`str(obj)`) representation of an object and the instruction needed to tell Python to create an instance from a given object/class (`repr(obj/cls)`)

+  - These methods have to be defined immediatelly after the constructor for the class, or before any custom method defined by us.

  ```python
   import datetime